rajmiltonn/Medi-Mint-Indiaa-Pharmacy/README.md

 - **Email:** [rajmilton55555@gmail.com](mailto:rajmilton55555@gmail.com)

+© 2024 Raj Milton.
+All rights reserved.

 ## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your changes and test them.
-4. Submit a pull request with a description of the changes.

-  Copyright © 2024 Raj Milton.
-All rights reserved.
+If you have any suggestions or improvements, please open an issue or submit a pull request.